Avnet/RASynBoard-Out-of-Box-Demo/docs/addTempHumiditySensor.md

 # Introduction

 This document captures the steps to add the Renesas US082-HS3001EVZ temperature and humidity sensor to the Avnet RASynBoard Out of Box application.
-We're going to use the Renesas Flexable Software Package (FSP) to complete the tasks required to add this sensor to the project.
+We're going to use the Renesas Flexible Software Package (FSP) to complete the tasks required to add this sensor to the project.
 The FSP is a powerful feature that you'll see in action.

 In order to use this PMOD I2C sensor with the Avnet OOB application we need to . . .

 1. Clone the project
 1. Open the project in the Renesas e^2 Studio IDE
 1. Connect the sensor to the RASynBoard
-1. Disable the PMOD UART initialization calls in the project
+1. Disable the PMOD UART software initialization calls in the project
+1. Add a new thread to read the sensor
 1. Disable the PMOD debug UART hardware signals (we'll re-use these signals for the I2C interface)
 1. Add the I2C interface
-1. Add a new thread to read the sensor
 1. Add the new sensor drivers
 1. Write 10 lines to code to initialize and read the sensor
 1. Run the application and verify that the sensor is working